If you have, or are considering getting, a classroom rabbit, the House Rabbit Society asks that you take some time to consider:

 - Does your principal approve of uncaged pets?
 If not, are you willing to take the rabbit home?

-- Will you be prepared to take the rabbit home and keep her there if a student is allergic to her?
+- Will you be prepared to take the rabbit home and keep them there if a student is allergic to them?

 We hope these considerations will help you decide whether a classroom rabbit is appropriate as well as enhance any existing classroom rabbit’s life.

 -Carolyn Mixon & Gina Scherffius, House Rabbit Resource Network.